SESR-Group/SESR-Group.github.io/_posts/2024-10-28-1stGroupMeeting.md

 - **Chapter 5**
   - Where is the revised version?

-- **Answer**
+**Answer**
--  I am currently revising Chapters 4 and 5 based on the feedback from our previous discussion and aim to complete and submit both chapters by mid-December.
-As the experimental component is not the primary focus, I am finalizing the experimental plan for Chapter 4 along with a list of required consumables, which will be shared by Christmas.
+  -Chapters 4 and 5 are currently being revised based on feedback from the previous discussion, with a target to complete and submit both chapters by mid-December.
+While the experimental component is not the primary focus, the experimental plan for Chapter 4 is being finalized, along with a list of required consumables, which will be shared by Christmas.

-- To maintain steady progress and ensure timely updates, I propose setting up regular individual meetings for each PhD student (e.g., biweekly) to review key milestones and address any questions.
-Additionally, the monthly group meeting could be used as a platform for everyone to reconnect, align on shared tasks, and discuss broader objectives.
+  -To ensure steady progress and timely updates, it is proposed to establish regular individual meetings for each PhD student, such as biweekly sessions, to review key milestones and address any questions.
+Monthly group meetings can serve as a platform for reconnection, alignment on shared tasks, and discussions on broader objectives.

 ---